 You will have a one quiz per module (Modules 1 through 15) reviewing the readings and/or lectures for that module.
-Each quiz will be worth 1 point of your final grade, totaling 10%.
-The remaining quizzes will be a half point of bonus each to your final grade if you complete them with 100% correct.
+Each quiz will be worth 1 point of your final grade, totaling 15%.

 You will have two exams in this course, the midterm and the final exam.
 Both your midterm and your final will be worth 15% of your final grade.
 Details about the exams will be announced during optional review class sessions prior to each exam.